 Most companies offer their employees PTO or a set amount of sick days.
 However, if you are not taking your sick days, personal days then you may be doing yourself a disservice.

 This past May, Glassdoor released a study proving the average U.S. employee only used 54 percent of their paid time off in 2016, and 66 percent of Americans are working during their vacations.

-PTO is allotted so employees can freely take the time for whatever they need it for.
-PTO is really rewarding for both the employee and employer, it allows employees to return to work feeling more productive, creative, recharged and reenergized.
+PTO is allotted so employees can freely take the time for whatever they need.
+PTO is rewarding for both the employee and employer; it allows employees to return to work feeling more productive, creative, recharged and reenergized.

 If you have days left at and need to make some last minute plans, here are some effortless yet productive ways to spend your days off.

-Here are 4 ways to use your leftover PTO
+Here are four ways to use your leftover PTO

 Take a Staycation